Skip to content

 For example, you can collect comment data from each blog at the top-level schema.

-form pydantic_resolve import Collector
+from pydantic_resolve import Collector

 class MyBlogSite(BaseModel):